Ruterana/Awward/README.md

 Charlene Niyitanga

 ## Description
-awwwardz is a clone of the website Awwwards.
+awwwardz is a clone of the website Awwards.
 It allows a user to post a project he/she has created and get it reviewed by his/her peers.

 ##  User Stories
 Sign in to the application to start using.